ringlej/ptxdist/doc/dev_manual.rst

     ./host-eggdbus.in:## SECTION=hosttools_noprompt
     ./libssh2.in:## SECTION=networking

-Porting a new package to PTXdist is finished now.
+Porting a new package to PTXdist is (almost) finished now.

 To check it right away, we simply run these two commands: